air-wreck/ezlibc/README.md

 Also, I need to figure out how all those special values (`nan`, `+inf`, `-inf`) actually work.

 #### io
 Obviously, IO without the nice C Standard Library is going to have to get a little dirty with the kernel.
-I haven't decided whether I'm going to target a more BSD-like syscall interface (like macOS) or Linux (or both).
-I'll probably start work once I decide that.
-At any rate, help with porting to other OSs would be appreciated.
+The IO code targets the BSD-like syscall interface of macOS (for 32-bit x86 architecture).
+It makes use of GCC inline assembly syntax.
+Help porting to other OSs would be appreciated.